The-Lab-LaBella/Welcome_to_the_Lab/README.md

 **Bioinformatics Building** - There is no dedicated LaBella Lab space in the bioinformatics building.
 Dr. LaBella's office is BINF 327.
 If you need a work-space in the Bioinformatics building please email Dr. LaBella and she will find you a space in the shared graduate offices.

+If you need access to the Bioinformatics Building after hours you will need to fill out a building request form.
+Email Dr. LaBella for that form.

 **NCRC** - Dr. LaBella's wet lab and main office is at the David H. Murdock Core Laboratory (150 N Research Campus Dr. Kannapolis NC 28081).

 **You will need an ID card to access the building.** Please work with Dr. LaBella on obtaining an ID card.